jwstanly/antenna-project/README.md

 * azimuth
 * altitude

-Since each trajectory is a polar vector between the client and the aircraft, they can be used to orient any directional device towards the aircraft, such as a directional ADS-B receiver, satalite dish.
+Since each trajectory is a polar vector between the client and the aircraft, they can be used to orient any directional device towards the aircraft, such as a directional ADS-B receiver, Yagi antenna, or satalite dish.
 More information about spherical coordinates can be found [HERE](https://en.wikipedia.org/wiki/Spherical_coordinate_system).

 Noticeably, the master branch also includes an HTTP Java server with HTML pages.
 Although this UI is not complete and the application should still be run through the Java main method found in ```OpenSkyTest.java```, we wanted to include this in master because this feature has potential for cloning/forking.